UST-Equifax-9wk/FileFixer/README.md

-# RevFileConverter from Team A
+# FileFixer from Team A

 ## Written by Arvin Shertukde, Ciaran Diep, Divya Desai, and Roman Mazzoni